Session Strategies

 When you see the task growing bigger than expected — stop.
 Start a new session.

 Imagine you need to migrate a module from one API to another.
-You start by exploring the existing code — what does it use, what are the edge cases, what needs to change.
-By the time you finish the investigation, your context is already at 50–60%.
+You start in planning mode, agents actively explore, read the code and thinking on plan.
+When you see your plan, your context is already at 100K+.
 Now you start coding, and the agent drifts.
 It forgets constraints you discussed earlier.
 It makes shortcuts.

 The problem is not the task itself — it’s that investigation and execution compete for the same context window.